6amTech

 eCommerce Website Testing vs Regular Website Testing

-Testing for an eCommerce website is different from testing a normal website due to the specific functionalities and requirements involved in online shopping. eCommerce websites have such features and functionalities that normal websites don’t need.
+An eCommerce website testing checklist is different from testing a normal website due to the specific functionalities and requirements involved in online shopping. eCommerce websites have such features and functionalities that normal websites don’t need.
 That’s why you must test your eCommerce website differently than regular websites.

 Here are the differences in terms of tests: